graphia-app/graphia-app.github.io/guide/section3/2_transforms_visualisation_analyses.md

 Visualisations can be one of the following types:

-- **Colour** - For text based attributes this will apply a unique colour to each distinct attribute value.
+- **Colour**: For text based attributes this will apply a unique colour to each distinct attribute value.
 Numerical values will be displayed as a colour range or gradient.
-- **Size** - This will scale elements to match the range of the attribute's values.
+- **Size**: This will scale elements to match the range of the attribute's values.
-- **Text** - This will display the attribute value as text in the graph.
-The visibility of graph text can be changed via View → Show Node/Edge Text.
+- **Text**: This will display the attribute value as text in the graph.
+The visibility of graph text can be changed via *View → Show Node/Edge Text*.
 The font and size of text can be adjusted in the Options dialog.

 Visualisations operate in a list, similarly to how Transforms work.
 Visualisations update to match the data in the graph.